 Crew Collective & Café in downtown Montreal is one of the most beautiful coworking spaces in the world.
 Housed in a former Royal Bank building, it features stunning high ceilings, marble floors, and grand architecture that feels more like a historic cathedral than an office.

-It’s part café, part coworking space, offering everything from casual coffee tables to quiet private offices and meeting rooms.
+It’s part café, part coworking space, offering everything from casual coffee tables to quiet private offices and meeting rooms that you can book via Archie.
 This means that you can grab a great cup of coffee in the public café or get focused in the members-only coworking area.
 With fast Wi-Fi, friendly staff, and a relaxed yet professional vibe, it’s a favorite for freelancers, creatives, and remote workers.

 🇵🇹 Avila Spaces, Avenida da República – Lisbon, Portugal